 Technical efficiency A measure of how well inputs (such as employees, cars and computers) are converted into service outputs (such as hospital separations, education classes or residential aged care places).
 Technical efficiency reflects the ratio of outputs to inputs.
 It is affected by the size of operations and by managerial practices.
 There is scope to improve technical efficiency if there is potential to increase the quantity of outputs produced from given quantities of inputs, or if there is potential to reduce the quantities of inputs used in producing a certain quantity of outputs.

-Unit costs Massures average cost expressed as the level of inputs per unit of
+Unit costs

-Unit costs Measures average cost, expressed as the level of inputs per unit of output.
+Measures average cost, expressed as the level of inputs per unit of output.
 This is an indicator of efficiency.